timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 </script>

 Idyllwild gave us our first zero, a day hiking zero miles, where we met the mayor - a gorgeous dog named Max.
-He has unfortunately since passed, may he rest in peace.
-On our way out, a man spotted us as he drove to the dump and once he was done, came back to drive us about an hour out of his way back to the trailhead we got off at.
+He has unfortunately since passed; may he rest in peace.

+On our way out, a man spotted us as he drove to the dump and apologized that he was busy.
+Once he was done, however, he came back to drive us about an hour out of his way back to the trailhead we got off at.

 ![Ant Man, AKA, Mayor Max, Willow, Giggles, Little Hamster, Jeeves, and Black Widow](https://cdn.jeeveshikedthepct.com/images/156282a0-ccd7-4625-323a-737d33d89800.jpeg)

 We climbed up towards the peak of San Jacinto as blowdowns hindered our every movement.
 Water, which was already tough to come by in the desert, had the unfortunate property of being near the bottom of the mountain.
-This meant that each time we needed to resupply on water, we scrambled down steep side trails to reach it, necessitating an onerous return trip.
+This meant that each time we needed to resupply on water, we scrambled down steep side trails to reach it, causing an onerous return trip.

 This Sisyphean task took us to the top of San Jacinto, where we met some tourists from Palm Springs who rode the tram up.
-On the other side, the rapid descent back to the desert floor punished my knees, but we were also treated to incredible food and drinks from a large Filipino family who happened to me camping near the trail.
+On the other side, the rapid descent back to the desert floor punished my knees, but we also received incredible food and drinks from a large Filipino family who was camping near the trail.

 ![Starting the climb up San Jacinto](https://cdn.jeeveshikedthepct.com/images/81368ced-520e-48c1-07a8-6952728d6800.jpeg)